brentwilder/HyperQuest/README.md

 hyperquest: A Python package for estimating image-wide noise across wavelengths in hyperspectral imaging (imaging spectroscopy) with an emphasis on repeatability and speed.
 Computations are sped up and scale with number of cpus.

+Plenty of methods for denoising imagery already exist, however, sometimes there are applications where knowing/comparing SNR from image conditions is of interest.
+It is also important to point out this is __not__ instrument noise, which is measured in laboratory.
+These methods here provide an estimate of "actual noise in real conditions" (Curran & Dungan, 1989; Cogliati et al., 2021).

+It's my hope `hyperquest` may be a useful tool and/or learning resource for discussing.
+Comments and suggestions are welcome!

 ## Installation Instructions